 (Busycon carica) are wide and thick with spaced points at the top of the whorl.
-Usually I only find pieces of this shell, and this whole one contains a hermit crab.
-After the photo shoot, it went back into the water.
+Usually I only find pieces of this shell.
+Then, one day I came across this tan beauty!
+A big hermit crab had taken up residence so after the photo shoot, it went back into the water where I found it.

 (Triplofusus giganteus) is the largest snail in North America and is Florida’s state shell.
 The living snail is bright orange.